jaspector

 Route 1 and 5: Monday, Wednesday, Friday.
 Route 2, 3, and 4: Tuesday and Thursday.

-Typical inspection sequence: Typical sequence: foundation, trenches, steel, and forms; concrete slab or underfloor services before pour; framing; insulation; lath or wallboard; final inspections.
+Typical sequence: Typical sequence: foundation, trenches, steel, and forms; concrete slab or underfloor services before pour; framing; insulation; lath or wallboard; final inspections.

-Siskiyou County Building Permit FAQ
+Source: Siskiyou County Building Department ↗

-Do I need a building permit in unincorporated Siskiyou County, CA?
+01 Do I need a building permit in unincorporated Siskiyou County, CA?

 New construction, additions, remodeling, and permit-subject electrical, mechanical, and plumbing work; examples include demolition, new homes or buildings, room additions, enclosures, carports, decks and patio covers, garage conversions, landscape irrigation, retaining walls, water heaters, fences, fireplaces, skylights, structures over 120 square feet, swimming pools and spas, and re-roofing.

-How much does a building permit cost in unincorporated Siskiyou County, CA?
+02 How much does a building permit cost in unincorporated Siskiyou County, CA?

+Building permit fees in unincorporated Siskiyou County, CA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based; fees are derived from ICC square-foot valuation tables or actual construction cost where applicable..

-How do I apply for a building permit in unincorporated Siskiyou County, CA?
+03 How do I apply for a building permit in unincorporated Siskiyou County, CA?

-1. Determine if your project needs a permit.
+To apply for a building permit in unincorporated Siskiyou County, CA, follow these steps: 1.
+Determine if your project needs a permit.
 2. Download and complete the county permit application, then print and sign it.
 3. Prepare all required plan and document packets and supporting signatures.
 4. Submit the application to the Building Department and include required plan sets as requested.
 5. For online permit starts, provide hardcopy plans: 2 sets for residential and 3 for commercial.
 6. County staff routes the application for inter-department review, including Assessor, Planning, Environmental Health, Road/Public Works encroachment, CAL FIRE where applicable, and floodplain review.
 7. Submit permits to all prerequisite agencies before permit acceptance, including a Floodplain Development Permit in SFHA areas.
 8. Permit review proceeds and is issued once plan packages are complete and approved.

-How long does it take to get a building permit in unincorporated Siskiyou County, CA?
+04 How long does it take to get a building permit in unincorporated Siskiyou County, CA?

-What work is exempt from building permits in unincorporated Siskiyou County, CA?
+05 What work is exempt from building permits in unincorporated Siskiyou County, CA?

-How do I schedule a building inspection in unincorporated Siskiyou County, CA?
+06 How do I schedule a building inspection in unincorporated Siskiyou County, CA?

-Inspections can be scheduled via: Building Inspection Online Request Form, 530-841-2100.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Siskiyou County, CA via: Building Inspection Online Request Form, 530-841-2100.
 Requests before 7:00 AM may be scheduled the same day on the applicable route day; requests after 7:00 AM are likely scheduled for the next available day..